12 tips of Christmas

 8. It’s OK not to feel festive

 Not all of us are full of Christmas spirit.
-If we’re feeling low this December or missing someone, we can try to focus on the parts of Christmas we do enjoy.
-This might be decorating the house, the old films on repeat, the Christmas lights as you travel at night, sending cards and presents to loved ones, the Christmas songs, singing carols, etc.
+If you’re feeling low this December or missing someone, can you try to focus on the parts of Christmas you do enjoy.
+This might be decorating the house, the old films on repeat, the Christmas lights as you travel at night, sending cards and presents to loved ones, the weird bit in between Christmas and the New Year, the Christmas songs, singing carols, etc.

-9. If we’re working or volunteering this Christmas, remember our meaning and purpose
+9. If you’re working or volunteering this Christmas, remember your meaning and purpose

 Some of us may be working or volunteering at Christmastime – such as in a hospital, at a soup kitchen, or in retail for the Boxing Day sales – and we may miss the odd event or family gathering.
-Let’s try to keep the Meaning & Purpose of our work in mind.
-Meeting our need for meaning and purpose will help us feel part of something bigger than ourselves, and provides us with resilience through tough times.
+Let’s try to keep the Meaning & Purpose of your work in mind.
+Meeting your need for meaning and purpose can help you feel part of something bigger than yourself, and provides you with resilience through tough times.
 It can also protect against mental ill-health.

 10. Make new memories or traditions

 Some of us are facing our first Christmas apart from our family.
 This could be due to a split, or it’s the first year without someone we love.
-Or, maybe our children have grown up and are spending Christmas with other people.
-Whatever our circumstances, consider sowing the seeds of a new tradition.
+Or, maybe your children have grown up and are spending Christmas with other people.
+Whatever your circumstances, consider sowing the seeds of a new tradition.
 Choose to eat a different meal, or go for a walk somewhere different, or have ‘Christmas Day’ on a different day.
-We can get creative to make this time work for us.
+Get creative to make this time work for you.

 11. Feeling overwhelmed?
 Movement can help change our environment